codingkapoor/globalmart-java-spring-resteasy/README.md

 $ mvn install
 ```
 # Deploy
-Deploy WARson JBoss or Tomcat.
+Deploy WARs on JBoss or Tomcat.

 # Restful
 ```